iu3kxa/interference-monitor-for-FT991A/README.md

 # interference-monitor

-Sorry for the native language on hte code; i will translate to english on the way.
+Sorry for the native language on tte code; i will translate to english on the way.
 This project is in an early development status, and i'm relatively new in programming.

 This circuit prevent generation or radio interferences to a nearby air traffic control center.